henryko67/K12Info/README.md

 Service that shows schools from Kindergartens to High Schools

+## Demo Available!

+Keep in mind, this is a work in progress, but the current demo is available [here](https://k12info.com).

+## Keep track of updates!

+Feel free to check out progress on the [Trello board](https://trello.com/b/Z5ogiZdg/k12info)!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.

 ## Development server